After Lord Baden-Powell published ‘Scouting for Boys’ 1908, Scouting flourished throughout Great Britain and Ireland.

 Dublin Sea Scouts – rowing a coastguard cutter in 1912.

 With the arrival of our new Rector in St. Andrews Parish in 1949 Rev.Gough Cooper started a Wolf Cub Pack .The group was registered at Boy Scout Association of Ireland as the 15th Dublin Scout Group.
-The Akela was Mr Brian O’Callaghan assisted by Ms Nan Lindsay.
+The Akela was Mr Bryan O’Callaghan assisted by Ms Nan Lindsay,Dorothy Bourne ,Alice Russel,and Alison Mills.
 Not long after, scouts began with Scout Master Mr.W.B.Scarlett and Mr Stanley Baird as Assistant Scout Master.
 They met in St. Andrews School on Church Road and their first camp was in Malahide Castle.
 They became known locally as 1st Malahide Boy Scout Troop.

 1st Malahide Boy Scout Troop, First Aid Competition, Phoenix Park 1952